Alpha Piscium (Alrisha): A Binary to Test Your Scope and Eyesite

 Sketch of Alpha Piscium.
 Fair conditions made it a challenge to split the pair clearly.

-I’ve struggled this evening to get a good, stable look at my targets.
+I’ve struggled this evening to get a clear, stable view of my targets.
 Wispy high clouds appear and disappear — almost magically — at various places in the sky.
 Still, I’m glad to take my first-ever look at Alpha Piscium.

 When the scope first landed on the Alpha Piscium, I didn’t think I landed on the correct star.
 At 18mm in my 8-inch scope, the star doesn’t appear even elongated (or at least under tonight’s sky conditions).
-I added a 2x Barlow, and now I see two distinct stars; however, the atmospheric conditions have them blurring in and out—so much so that it’s tough for me to focus and concentrate on the stars.
+I added a 2x Barlow, and now I see two distinct stars; however, the atmospheric conditions cause them to blur in and out—so much so that it’s tough for me to focus and concentrate on the stars.

-So, I’ve removed the Barlow and put in my higher-quality 12mm eyepiece.
+So, I’ve removed the Barlow and replaced it with my higher-quality 12mm eyepiece.
 I can see a very thin line separating the two stars.
 Plus, I’ve removed the quivering view I experienced with the 2x Barlow.
 For now, I’ll enjoy the pair this way, but I plan to return when the skies are friendlier.

 Regarding the star colors: I’ve read the stars may appear a pale blue or green due to their close proximity.
 However, both look white to me.